top of page

 Our Islands

 Raizal people are stewards of the lands and seas of Old Providence, San Andrés, and Santa Catalina, descendants of the English, Spanish, and African peoples who first settled permanently in the archipelago as a product of the trans-Atlantic slave trade.
 Old Providence and Santa Catalina are home to a racially, ethnically, and linguistically varied population.
-Historically, Raizales have been fisherman, farmers, pastoralists, and traders.
+Historically, Raizales have been fisherpeople, farmers, pastoralists, and traders.
 Raizal people have a rich history of music, dance, craftsmanship, and Afro-Caribbean gastronomy.

 The archipelago was designated as part of UNESCO’s Seaflower Biosphere Reserve in 2000 due to its incredible coastal and marine biodiversity, including sea turtles, crabs, coral reefs, tropical forest, and much more.